gsuareztangil/automatic-romancescam-digger/demographics/README.md

 ### Training and Output

-Run the classifier script from the commandline
+Run the classifier script from the command-line

 `$ Rscript classify.r`